BuggyAl/BookmarkTools/README.md

 # **BookmarkTools**

-A collection of JavaScript bookmarks to assist you in everyday life.
+A collection of JavaScript bookmarks to assist you in math class.

 *JavaScript MUST be enabled in your browser for this to work!*